Anchorage Informed

 Read the associated press release

-• APD has released a public dashboard that tracks enforcement of Anchorage’s illegal camping ordinance — giving residents a clear, transparent view of how the city responds to unauthorized camps.
+• APD has released a public dashboard that tracks enforcement of Anchorage’s illegal camping ordinance — giving residents a monthly update of how APD responds to illegal camps.

 • Property crime in Anchorage has steadily decreased over the last decade.
 Source: FBI UCR Crime Reporting